jayadeep8712/Hair-segmentation/README.md

 ## Notes
 - This model works best on well-lit images with clear hair visibility.
 - For real-time hair segmentation, consider using MediaPipe in a webcam pipeline.

----

-This version maintains a clean and structured format while keeping all necessary information.
-Let me know if you need any modifications.